A Short Field Guide to Vintage Schwinn 3-Speed Bicycles

 A 2-B Racer as seen on www.Nostalgic.net

 Traveler: similar to the 2-A Traveler, but with a large, ornate seat tube decal and plainer decals on other frame tubes.
 Eventually the large seat tube decal is replaced with plainer decals as well.
 Brightwork fenders still.
 Shark blade front fender until mid-1960s.
 Three speed rear hub.
 Steel hub shells.
+Front fork is the flat, forged type.
 Hand brakes and hand brake levers alloy by Weinmann.
 Eventually receive the "S" seat in contrasting colors, whereas 2-A Travelers had plainer seats.
 Flat fork blades.
 Collectible value: B; Ride Value: B+.

 A very nice, black Traveler from 1964: